Penne Arrabbiata, easy & quick!

 What does arrabbiata mean?

 The Italian word arrabbiata means angry.
-The spicy sauce is so hot that makes your face red like if you were angry!
+The spicy sauce is so hot that it makes your face red like if you were angry!

 Close-up of some juicy penne with arrabbiata sauce.